Step 1: Apply Online

 California School Employees Assoc.

 Distance Education Committee

 Yosemite Faculty Association

-The mission the Associated Students of Modesto Junior College will be to enhance sound student governance; to express the general will of the students to the administration; to create cultural and ethnic awareness on campus and in the community; to ensure that all students voices are heard; to promote tolerance regardless of race, religion, national origin, sexual orientation, or gender.
-ASMJC is a body of the students, by the students and most importantly for the students; ASMJC will address student concerns on campus.
+The mission of the Associated Students of Modesto Junior College will be to enhance sound student governance; to express the general will of the students to the administration; to create cultural and ethnic awareness on campus and in the community; to ensure that all students voices are heard; to promote respect regardless of race, religion, national origin, sexual orientation, or gender.
+Because ASMJC is a body of the students, by the students, and most importantly for the students, ASMJC will address student concerns on campus.
 ASMJC will be a voice in all decisions made on campus that may affect the student body.

 Enhance sound student governance and citizenship